Mazatech/amanithsvg-website/index.md

 	<div id="middlesection">
 	<span class="titlesection">Lite and Versatile</span>
 	<p>AmanithSVG is designed with rendering speed and easy integration in mind.
 It's particulary suitable for games and multimedia applications.
-AmanithSVG bindings for game engines and scripting languages are opensource and free.</p>
+AmanithSVG bindings for LibGDX and Unity game engines, as well as bindings for C# and Java scripting languages are opensource, free and available on GitHub.</p>
 	</div>

 	<div id="rightsection">
 	<span class="titlesection">Source Code</span>
-	<p>In order to satisfy all the needs to have total control over the software, the complete AmanithSVG (+AmanithVG) source code is always available as a licensing option.</p>
+	<p>In order to satisfy all the needs to have total control over the software, the complete AmanithSVG (along with AmanithVG) engine source code is always available as a licensing option.</p>
 	</div>
 </div>